-For user convenience, on the official website of the Exchange on the Internet Information Disclosure sections are available.
-The Information Disclosure section comprises the following subsections: Issuer's Disclosure, Trade Organiser's disclosure, Financial Platform Operator's disclosure, Other disclosure, Other disclosure, Other disclosure, Financial Platform Operator's disclosure, Other disclo and Compliance Hotline
+For user convenience, on the official website of the Exchange on the Internet Information Disclosure and Compliance sections are available.
+The Information Disclosure section comprises the following subsections: Issuer's Disclosure, Trade Organiser's disclosure, Financial Platform Operator's disclosure, Other disclosure, Information is also disclosed by publishing in the news feed.
+The Compliance section comprises the following subsections: MOEX Compliance, Codes of Good Practice and Compliance Hotline.